Bachelor of Arts/Bachelor of Laws

 See course entry for Bachelor of Arts (A300) or Bachelor of Laws (M312).

 Students must meet the requirements for entry to both the Bachelor of Arts and Bachelor of Laws.
-Year 12 applicants must meet the prerequisite of Units 3 and 4 - a study score of at least 35 in English (ESL) or 30 in any other English.
-Entry for non-school leavers will be based on ALSET results, GPA from Bachelor level and postgraduate studies from courses undertaken during or after 2003 and VTAC Pi form.
-For information on the ALSET please visit http://www.deakin.edu.au/buslaw/law/undergrad/alset.php
+Year 12 applicants must meet the prerequisite of Units 3 and 4 - a study score of at least 35 in English (EAL) or 25 in any other English.
+Entry for non-school leavers will be based on ALSET results, GPA from Bachelor level or postgraduate studies from courses undertaken during or after 2003.
+For information on the ALSET please visit http://www.deakin.edu.au/buslaw/law/students/alset.php

 Applications for Trimester 2 and Trimester 3 must be made directly to the University through the Applicant Portal.
 For information on the application process and closing dates, see the Apply web page.
 Please note that closing dates may vary for individual courses.